Living in France Compared to the USA: Bonjour or Hello?

 How many days of parental leave do the French get?

-The French get 30 days of paid vacation and between 16 and 46 weeks of unpaid parental leave, whereas Americans may take just 10 days of paid vacation and a maximum of twelve weeks of unpaid leave.
+The French get 30 days of paid vacation and between 16 and 46 weeks of paid maternity leave, as well as up to 3 years of parental leave, whereas Americans may take just 10 days of paid vacation and a maximum of twelve weeks of unpaid leave.

 What are the differences between living in Us and France?